Freak show: Dime Museum

 Freak shows were the main attraction of most dime museums during 1870–1900, with the human oddity as the king of museum entertainment.
 There were four types of human abnormalities on display in dime museums: natural freaks, those born with physical or mental abnormalities, such as dwarfs and "pinheads"; self-made freaks who cultivated freakdom, for example tattooed people; novelty artists who were considered freaks for their "freakish" performances, such as snake charmers, mesmerists, hypnotists, and fire-eaters; non-Western freaks who were promoted as exotic curiosities, for example savages and cannibals, usually promoted as being from Africa.
+Although some of the performers were taken advantage of, making the choice to perform for the crowds gave agency to a group that might not have otherwise had a lot of choice in employment.
+Not only that, but many of them also enjoyed performing, and continued to do so even after they no longer needed to.
 Most dime museums had no seats in the curio halls.
 Visitors were directed from platform to platform by a lecturer, whose role was to be the master of ceremonies.
 During his performance, the lecturer, also known as the "Professor", held the audience's attention by describing the freaks displayed on the various stages.
 The lecturer needed to have both charisma and persuasiveness in addition to a loud voice.
 His rhetorical style usually was styled after the traditional distorted spiel of carnival barkers, filled with classical and biblical suggestions.
 Dime museum freak shows also provided audiences with medical testimonials provided by "doctors", psychologists and other behavioral "experts" who were there to help the audience understand a particular problem and to validate a show's subject.